 Where Art and History Meet

 Gerald Cassidy (1879–1934) painted ten dramatic canvases depicting life in the frontier West, plus an important map of the Southwest that still hangs in the New Mexico Room.
-Paul Lantz (1908–2000) painted handsome murals depicting life in a Mexican village, as well as two large tableaux for the ballroom and another for the stairway leading up to it.
+Paul Lantz (1908–2000) painted handsome murals depicting life in a Mexican village, as well as two large tableaux located in the ballroom and another for the stairway leading up to it.

-Vladan Stiha, a onetime resident of the hotel, painted striking panels of Native America on the Mezzanine level overlooking the hotel’s La Plazuela dining room.
+Vladan Stiha, a onetime resident of the hotel, painted striking panels of Native America situated in the Mezzanine level overlooking the hotel’s La Plazuela dining room.
 And nearly every corner of the hotel is graced with the charming hand-painted motifs of Ernest Martinez — most notably the windows in La Plazuela.
 His whimsical flora, fauna, and Native designs add a folk-art touch to the most surprising places, tying together old and new in a way that is unmistakably La Fonda.